jeswin/nsoap/README.md

 # HTTP GET, POST, PUT whatever.

-Any HTTP method (GET, POST, PUT) can be used to make an RPC.
-But applications are allowed to restrict certain HTTP methods for security reasons.
-As a general principle, allow GET which fetching data.
+Any HTTP method (GET, POST, PUT) can be used to make an RPC.But applications are allowed to restrict certain HTTP methods for security reasons.
+As a general principle, allow GET while fetching data.
 And prefer POST while changing data.

 ```bash
 # Using POST